ErwinJr2/ErwinJr2/docs/opt_strata.rst

-OptStrata module
+opt_strata module
 =================

-.. currentmodule:: ErwinJr2.OptStrata
+.. currentmodule:: ErwinJr2.opt_strata

 This module contains :class:`MaxwellLayer` and :class:`OptStrata` classes.
 The physics model can be seen in :doc:`manual/physics_optics`